aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 - SaveOptions.PdfBookmark property.
 - SaveOptions.PdfImageCompression property.
 - TxtSaveOptions.AlwaysQuoted property.

-## **Obseleted APIs**
+## **Obsolete APIs**
-### **Obseleted Workbook.SaveOptions Property**
+### **Obsolete Workbook.SaveOptions Property**
-An object of SaveOptions has to be passed to the Workbook.Save method after setting proper SaveOptions properties.
+An object of SaveOptions has to be passed to the Workbook.Save method after setting the appropriate SaveOptions properties.

-### **Obseleted Workbook.Styles Property & Class StyleCollection**
+### **Obsolete Workbook.Styles Property & Class StyleCollection**
-It is advised to use the Workbook.CreateStyle method to create and manipulate style for Workbook instance instead of creating a Style with StyleCollection.Add method.
-Moreover, Workbook.GetNamedStyle(string) method can be used to get named style instead of StyleCollection[string].
+It is advised to use the Workbook.CreateStyle method to create and manipulate styles for a Workbook instance instead of creating a Style with StyleCollection.Add method.
+Moreover, Workbook.GetNamedStyle(string) can be used to obtain a named style instead of StyleCollection[string].

-### **Obsoleted PivotItem.Move(int count) Method**
+### **Obsolete PivotItem.Move(int count) Method**
-With the release of Aspose.Cells 8.3.2, the API has introduced another overload of the PivotItem.Move method that accepts the integer parameter for the count and boolean parameter to move a PivotItem within the parent node.
+With the release of Aspose.Cells 8.3.2, the API introduced another overload of the PivotItem.Move method that accepts the integer count parameter and a boolean parameter to move a PivotItem within the parent node.

 {{< app/cells/assistant language="csharp" >}}